Sisters of Charity of New York: History

 In 1855, Archbishop John Hughes' sister, Mary Angela Hughes became Superior of the Sisters in New York.
 It was during Mother Angela's tenure that the Sisters of Charity of Newark branched off as a separate congregation.
 The cholera epidemic of 1849 impelled the Sisters to open St. Vincent's Hospital in Manhattan (closed 2010), the first Catholic hospital in New York City.
 St. Vincent's Hospital became the centerpiece of an extensive health care system under the Sisters' care that included St. Vincent's Hospital in Westchester (a psychiatric hospital) as well as two hospitals on Staten Island: St. Vincent's Hospital (closed 2006) and Bayley Seton Hospital, in addition to a network of nursing homes and other institutions.

-In 1862 the sisters nursed Civil War wounded in St. Joseph's Military Hospital, former site of Mt.
+In 1862, the sisters nursed Civil War wounded in St. Joseph's Military Hospital, former site of Mt.
 St. Vincent in Central Park.
 The hospital closed in 1865.

 The Sisters were also the key congregation in the establishment of New York's parochial school system, staffing more schools than any other single order of women.
 In addition to parish schools (which, in New York, typically carry children through grade 8), the sisters ran a number of high schools themselves or provided staff for high schools run by others, and they established the College of Mount Saint Vincent, which also serves as their motherhouse.
-They also founded St. Joseph by-the-Sea High School on Staten Island.
+They also founded St. Joseph by the Sea High School on Staten Island.
 Beginning as a summer retreat for orphans from the Foundling Hospital and as a place for the sisters to obtain degrees under the auspices of Mount St. Vincent, it was turned into an all-girls Catholic high school in 1963.
 Now co-ed, it is still staffed by a number of Sisters of Charity.

-In 1958 the Congregation opened the Convent of Mary the Queen in Yonkers as a residence for Senior Sisters.
+In 1958, the Congregation opened the Convent of Mary the Queen in Yonkers as a residence for Senior Sisters.

-Today, the Sisters of Charity of New York is a constituent community of the Federation of Sisters of Charity in the Vincentian-Setonian Tradition, an umbrella group that brings together the various congregations that trace their roots back to Saint Elizabeth Seton, and ultimately to Saint Vincent de Paul.
+The Sisters of Charity of New York is a constituent community of the Federation of Sisters of Charity in the Vincentian-Setonian Tradition, an umbrella group that brings together the various congregations that trace their roots back to Saint Elizabeth Seton, and ultimately to Saint Vincent de Paul.

+In April 2023, the Sisters announced that they would cease accepting new sister candidates and would begin winding down their congregation.
+According to the Riverdale Press, no one has sought to join the sisterhood in more than 20 years, and "the median age of the sisters is 82".
+As of 2023, there were 154 members of the congregation.